“I believe in the transformative power of mentoring”

 A white-haired woman receiving flowers from a younger one with Roma flags in the background.

-A midwife and a nurse dispite marrying young
+Midwife and a nurse despite marrying young

-Motivating Roma girls through writing novels
+Motivating Roma girls by writing novels

 She has published four novels – the autobiographical “Orisia”, “Unknown Paths”, “Thirst” and “White Swallows”.
 Her next novel, “Soldier’s Friendship,” is being prepared for publication, and she is currently working on a new novel.